 The Scientific Foundation: What is Boyle’s Law?

-Boyle’s Law states that, at a constant temperature, the volume of a gas is inversely proportional to the pressure exerted upon it.
-Mathematically, this is expressed as: P1 × V1 = P2 × V2 This dictates that any increase in underwater pressure results in a proportional decrease in gas volume, and vice versa.
+Boyle’s Law states that, at a constant temperature, the volume of a gas is inversely proportional to the pressure exerted upon it

 - Atmospheric Pressure: Constant at 1 bar at sea level.